 Brew Bakers: coffee shop and brunch place, $$

-Sweet Harmony Café and Bakery: coffee shop, $$
+Sweet Harmony Café and Bakery: coffee shop and brunch place, $$

 Mikado: Japanese, $$$